drmarija/sumarice/README.md

 - The Visit Us Page

   - The visit us page includes the google map with the location and footer with links to the relevant social media sites.
-At the bottom as part of the footer is link to my Github page.
+At the bottom of the page is link to my Github page, as part of footer.

   - This page is valuable to user to find easily the location of the tragedy but also to necessary information for further knowdledge and insite of the events.
 Each link opens in the new tab so the user can easily navigate between pages.
 The user can also get more information about my work on this and other projects.